IRON LANTERN

 Green Guardsman

-One of Senator Harrington's three personal aides, Kyle O'Brien was once chosen by Hal Stark to fill in for him as Iron Lantern in SHOWCASE OF SUSPENSE#84.
-Wielding Oa the Living Planet's emerald energies, Kyle O'Brien was transformed into the Green Guardsman, but was forced to give up the power briefly bestowed upon him once Hal Stark returned to duty.
+One of Senator Harrington's three personal aides, Kyle O'Brien was once chosen by Hal Stark to fill in for him as Iron Lantern.
+Wielding Oa the Living Planet's emerald energies, Kyle O'Brien was transformed into the Green Guardsman but was forced to give up the power briefly bestowed upon him once Hal Stark returned to duty.
 Devastated, Kyle viewed his stint as Green Guardsman as the high point in his life and vowed to not let the power just slip away.
-Kyle hated being viewed as a mere "assistant" or "substitute".
+Kyle hated being viewed as a mere "assistant" or "substitute."

 The villain Mandarinestro took advantage of Kyle's desires and turned O'Brien into his unwitting pawn.
-Mandarinestro provided Kyle with information concerning the location of Iron Lantern's hidden Power Battery as well with a computerized code-breaker to override Stark Aircraft's security lock.
+Mandarinestro provided Kyle with information concerning the location of Iron Lantern's hidden Power Battery as well as a computerized code-breaker to override Stark Aircraft's security lock.
 Once inside, Kyle attacked Stewart Rhodes and Happy Kalmaku, who were entering the inner chamber which stored the Power Battery in order to check on the over-taxed generator.
 Kyle stole the battery, unwittingly leaving a de-powered Iron Lantern plummeting toward Earth.
+Soon learning of Mandarinestro's manipulation and plot to ultimately kill him, Kyle was rescued by Madame Sapphire and Iron Lantern, who had teamed together to find the Power Battery.
+Becoming the Green Guardsman once more, Kyle then teamed with Madame Sapphire and Iron Lantern against Mandarinestro but the fight went badly until the arrival of Tagak the Lantern-Lord.

 Gyrich